 All applicants who are admitted to the entry-level master’s program will be required to complete certain health clearances prior to enrolling in the program.
 These health clearances are required in order to participate in clinical rotations, which are a requirement for the master’s degree.
-Please see this page for an overview of the prerequisites for these clinical rotations and enrollment in the program: USC Fieldwork Prerequisites.
+Please see USC Fieldwork Prerequisites for an overview of the prerequisites for these clinical rotations and enrollment in the program.

-Please also refer to the Eric Cohen Student Health Center for the health clearance requirements for students enrolled in the professional program: Eric Cohen Student Health Center.
+Please also refer to the Eric Cohen Student Health Center for the health clearance requirements for students enrolled in the professional program.

 Please view our Frequently Asked Questions for more helpful information.

 Our Assistant Director of Admissions, Erin McIntyre will be delighted to answer your question, schedule a visit, or arrange contact with faculty members or students to further explore your interest in our program.
 To learn more, please use our Request Program Information Form, and we will be happy to send you a brochure about any of our degree programs.